 Price to Earnings using F(1) estimate less than X-Industry Median: The P/E ratio (F1) values a company based on its current share price relative to its estimated earnings per share — a lower ratio than the industry is considered better.

 PEG less than 1: PEG ratio links the P/E ratio to the future growth rate of the company.
 PEG ratio portrays a more complete picture than the P/E ratio.
-A value of less than 1 indicates that the stock is undervalued and investors need to pay less for a stock that has bright earnings growth prospect.
+A value of less than 1 indicates that the stock is undervalued and investors need to pay less for a stock that has bright earnings growth prospects.

 Current Price greater than or equal to $5: They must all be trading at a minimum of $5 or higher.

 Average 20-Day Volume greater than or equal to 100,000: A substantial trading volume ensures that the stock is easily tradable.